The Tanaka-Thomas's Vafa-Witten invariants via surface Deligne-Mumford stacks: Moduli space of semistable Higgs pairs on surface DM stacks

 In the case of Nikulin involution $\sS:=[S/\mu_2]$.
 The action of the generator $g\in \mu_2$ on $\Lambda$ is trivial on $U^{3}$ and interchanges the two copies of $E_8(-1)$.
 The invariant and co-invariant lattices are

 where $E_8(-2)$ represents for the diagonal and the anti-diagonal in $E_8(-1)^2$ respectively.
-These invariants of lattices played an important role for the study of Donaldson-Thomas invariants of $(S\times E)/G$ in \cite{BO}, where $E$ is an elliptic curve with trivial $G$ action, and the authors called it a CHL Calabi-Yau threefold.
+These invariants of lattices play an important role for the study of Donaldson-Thomas invariants of $(S\times E)/G$ in \cite{BO}, where $E$ is an elliptic curve with trivial $G$ action, and the authors call it a CHL Calabi-Yau threefold.
 We hope that the invariant lattice and co-invariant lattice play a role in the calculation of Vafa-Witten invariants.